BlockSigner/cove/README.md

 ```

 #### {{< content >}}
 The other basic building block `content` building direction is top to down.
-It usually starts with a heading component its contents are completely free to choose.
+Its contents are completely free to choose.
 To horizontally group components within the `content` you can use the `row` component.

 #### {{< row >}}
 Draws its contents laterally outwards from the center.
 Its content is horizontally centered, vertically stretched, and never wrapped.
 Example content: `plan` component.